holochain/docs-pages/src/pages/get-started/index.md

 In short, Tryorama helps us test that things are working as they should even when multiple peers are interacting by spinning up a virtual network of different agents on your computer.

-In order to test whether or not comments longer than 140 are going to be able to be created, we are going to first open our comment.test.ts file
+In order to test whether or not comments longer than 140 are going to be able to be created, we are going to first open our `comment.test.ts`` file:

 ```bash
 code tests/src/forum/posts/comment.test.ts
 ```

 This file contains the boilerplate that the scaffold has written for testing comments.
-At the top are some imports, including createComment and sampleComment from './common.js'.
+At the top are some imports, including `createComment` and `sampleComment` from `./common.js`.
 Then below that are some tests: one that tests 'create Comment', another that tests 'create and read Comment', another that tests 'create and update Comment' and finally, one that tests 'create and delete Comment'.

 We are going to look to those tests for inspiration regarding how to structure our max 140 characters test.

 Looking at the 'create Comment' test (starting at line 9 or so), the main steps of the test are as follows

-* The location of the Holochain application bundle (.happ file) is specified.
+* The location of the Holochain application bundle (`.happ` file) is specified.
 * The application is installed for two players, Alice and Bob.
-* Peer discovery through gossip is initiated with scenario.shareAllAgents(), allowing the players to recognize each other in the network.
+* Peer discovery through gossip is initiated with `scenario.shareAllAgents()`, allowing the players to recognize each other in the network.
 * Alice creates a comment using the createComment function, which implements a call to a Holochain zome function to create a comment.
 This returns a Record instance.
 * An assertion checks that the returned record is valid.

 The first three steps basically involve setting up the test network with the application.
 Each test cleans up after itself so that subsequent tests are working with a clean slate.
 So we are going to have to implement some of those same steps in the test that we will be writing.
 Let's add that part first.

-At the bottom of the comment.test.ts file, add in:
+At the bottom of the `comment.test.ts` file, add in:

 ```javascript
 test('should not create a Comment longer than 140 characters', async () => {